-Official Say Flood Restorations In Stricken Areas Of Chiang Rai Almost Complete - CTN News
+Flood Restorations in Chiang Rai Almost Complete

-The Director-General of the Department of Disaster Prevention and Mitigation (DDPM), told a press briefing Saturday that the Quick Win action plan to restore stricken areas in Chiang Rai Province is almost 100% complete.
+The Director-General of the Department of Disaster Prevention and Mitigation (DDPM) told a press briefing on Saturday that the Quick Win action plan to restore areas affected by flooding in Chiang Rai Province is almost 100% complete.

-According to Director-General Mr. Chaiwat Junthiraphong since the flood situation occurred in Chiang Rai Province, the Chiang Rai Department of Disaster Prevention and Mitigation has mobilized all personnel and disaster machinery to provide assistance to the people, as well as continuously clean and restore the disaster-stricken areas in Mueang District and Mae Sai District.
+According to Director-General Mr. Chaiwat Junthiraphong, since the flooding began in Chiang Rai Province, the local Department of Disaster Prevention and Mitigation has mobilized all personnel and equipment to assist residents, while continuously cleaning and restoring the disaster-stricken areas in Mueang District and Mae Sai District.

-The disaster-stricken areas are mainly focused on cleaning roads and houses.
-In Mueang District, the work area is divided into 2 parts: the area in Chiang Rai Municipality, where 82 households were affected, of which 72 households, or 87.8%, have been restored; and the area outside Chiang Rai Municipality.
-1,285 households were affected, and all 1,285 households have been completely rehabilitated.
+The focus is on cleaning roads and homes.
+In Mueang District, the work area is divided into two parts: the area within Chiang Rai Municipality, where 82 households were affected.
+Of these, 72 households, or 87.8%, have been restored.
+The area outside Chiang Rai Municipality had 1,285 affected households, all of which have been completely rehabilitated.

-In, Mae Sai District has divided its work area into 7 zones.
-Currently, 4 zones have completed cleaning of houses as planned, but there are still 3 zones that are still in progress.
-The total rehabilitation of Mae Sai District is 97% complete, with 796 out of 819 affected households having been rehabilitated.
+In Mae Sai District, the work area is divided into seven zones.
+Currently, four zones have completed cleaning homes as planned, while three zones are still in progress.
+The total rehabilitation in Mae Sai District is 97% complete, with 796 out of 819 affected households restored.

 Bangkok Governor Visits Chiang Rai

-Mr. Chaiwat said the Department of Disaster Prevention and Mitigation will continue to have operational staff and disaster relief machinery on duty to alleviate distress and clean houses until the situation returns to normal.
+Mr. Chaiwat stated that the Department of Disaster Prevention and Mitigation will keep operational staff and equipment on duty to relieve distress and clean homes until the situation returns to normal.

-Suction trucks from Bangkok continue to help Chiang Rai residents in accelerating the suction of mud and clearing the drainpipes, restoring cleanliness to Ban Mai Lung Khan Community School and nearby houses in Mae Sai District.
-It is expected to be completed in time for the school opening on November 1st.
+Suction trucks from Bangkok continue to assist Chiang Rai residents by removing mud and clearing drainpipes, restoring cleanliness to Ban Mai Lung Khan Community School and nearby homes in Mae Sai District.
+Completion is expected in time for the school opening on November 1.

-Meanwhile, Governor of Bangkok Mr. Chadchart Sittipunt, visited Chiang Rai to encourage rescue teams from Bangkok who are working together with suction trucks to clear the sticky mud from drain sewers at Ban Mai Lung Khan Community School and nearby houses affected by severe flooding in Mae Sai District, Chiang Rai Province.
+Meanwhile, Bangkok Governor Mr. Chadchart Sittipunt visited Chiang Rai to encourage rescue teams from Bangkok who are working alongside suction trucks to clear the sticky mud from drain sewers at Ban Mai Lung Khan Community School and nearby homes affected by severe flooding in Mae Sai District.

-Mr. Chadchart Sittipunt said he had also ordered another suction truck from the Bangkok Metropolitan Administration to Chiang Rai Province.
-Currently, Chiang Rai has 6 suction trucks, 8 water trucks, and more than 80 officers from Bangkok to help Chiang Rai residents.
+Mr. Chadchart Sittipunt also ordered an additional suction truck from the Bangkok Metropolitan Administration to Chiang Rai Province.
+Currently, Chiang Rai has six suction trucks, eight water trucks, and over 80 officers from Bangkok assisting residents.

-Mr. Chadchart told reporters we are very pleased to be able to encourage civil servants and Chiang Rai residents and see the cooperation of various agencies.
+Mr. Chadchart told reporters that he is pleased to encourage civil servants and Chiang Rai residents and to see the cooperation of various agencies.

 Other Chiang Rai News: